FixTweet/FxTwitter/README.md

 ⁴ On GitHub, BetterTwitFix (vxTwitter) claims to support this feature, however in my testing as of mid-July 2022, this does not seem to work.

 ⁵ Telegram does not support WebP in embeds.
 We use WebP for multi-image mosaic for its combination of smaller file size and better text readability which makes it overall a better format than JPG or PNG for this purpose.
+In the future we will likely add a compatibility mode for Telegram.

+⁶ External media requiring web containers, such as YouTube, won't embed in Telegram because Telegram doesn't support it.
+Plain media will work in Telegram, and it works either way inside Discord.

 ---